Skip to content

 • Table Functions

-A Substrait plan can reference one or more YAML files via URI for extension.
-In the places where these entities are referenced, they will be referenced using a URI + name reference.
+A Substrait plan can reference one or more YAML files via their extension URN.
+In the places where these entities are referenced, they will be referenced using an extension URN + name reference.
+Each extension entity (type, type variation, or function) is assigned an anchor value, which is a non-negative integer starting from 0.
+The anchor value 0 is valid and can be used to reference extension entities, but prefer non-zero values for ergonomics.
 The name scheme per type works as follows:

 Category Naming scheme